Note on two-point mean square displacement: Summary

 \section{Summary}

-A growing need for two-point MSD has been seen in several recent experiments, in particular, those tracking chromatin loci in living cellular nucleus~\cite{Marshall1997, Mine-Hattab2012, Ochiai2015, Arai2017, Khanna2019, Yesbolatova2022, Gabriele2022, Bruckner2023, Nozaki2023, Minami2024}.
+The growing need for two-point MSD has been seen in several recent experiments, in particular those that track chromatin loci in living cell nucleus~\cite{Marshall1997, Mine-Hattab2012, Ochiai2015, Arai2017, Khanna2019, Yesbolatova2022, Gabriele2022, Bruckner2023, Nozaki2023, Minami2024}.
+Yet, the term two-point MSD has so far been used depending on context with nuances, lacking its precise definition.
 In this note, we have summarized the idea of two-point MSD, the definition of two variants ${\rm MSCV}$ and ${\rm MSCD}$ and their basic properties for a pair of independent probes as well as intramolecular probes.
-As is clear from their definitions, ${\rm MSCD}$ is more suitable to quantify the intrinsic mobility of the probe when the rotational motion of the container comes in.
-Otherwise, ${\rm MSCV}$ can be used alike.
+As is clear from their definitions, ${\rm MSCD}$ is more suitable to quantify the intrinsic mobility of the probe when the rotational motion of the substrate comes in.
+Otherwise, ${\rm MSCV}$ can be used alike, see the demonstration in Sec.~\ref{sec:Quantities}.
+We note that a apparently similar set-up has been conventionally employed in micro-rheology experiments but with a different motivation.
+Indeed, while the two-point micro-rheology is mainly motivated to eliminate the influence of local inhomogeneities in complex media~\cite{Crocker2000}, the two-point MSD discussed here aims at providing a way to quantify the intrinsic mobility of probes by eliminating the influence of the extrinsic motion.

-Simple reasoning in Sect.~\ref{GP_MSCD} shows that the relation~(\ref{MSCD_MSD}) among ${\rm MSCV}$, ${\rm MSCD}$ and ${\rm MSD}$ generally holds for a pair of independent probes moving in free space in the stationary state.
+Simple reasoning in Sect.~\ref{GP_MSCD} shows that the relation~(\ref{MSCD_MSD}) among ${\rm MSCV}$, ${\rm MSCD}$ and ${\rm MSD}$ generally holds for a pair of independent probes moving in free space in stationary state (or in systems with stationary increment).
 For pairs that are not independent, on the other hand, the relation~(\ref{MSCD_MSD}) breaks down.
 In that case, one can exploit this fact by combining two-point MSD measurement with ${\rm MSD}$, which enables us to extract and quantify the degree of motional correlation between those probe pairs (see Sec.~\ref{DispCorr}).

 As necessary conditions for the relation~(\ref{MSCD_MSD}), in addition to the ``independence", we put the "free space" and the "stationarity" as our analysis does not take into account the effect of the geometry of the confining space, and we also need the average over the stationary distribution of $d_0$ to obtain the (time averaged) ${\rm MSCD}$.
 It would be interesting to see how the ${\rm MSCD}$ behaves in nonstationary, e.g., aging systems.
 The effect of confinement will show up when the typical displacement becomes comparable to the confinement size.